kitabashi/running_on_vmm/contrail/README.md

 5. When the installation is finish, contrail command can be accessed at https://172.16.11.15:9091.

 6. Now the installation of openstack, contrail networking, appformix and contrail command is done.
-You can start playing around with it or you can follow the following [lab exercise](https://github.com/m1r24n/running_on_vmm/tree/master/contrail/contrail_lab_exercise)
+You can start playing around with it or you can use the following [lab exercise](https://github.com/m1r24n/running_on_vmm/tree/master/contrail/contrail_lab_exercise)